 Summing it Up

-Again, people often want their inner critic to go away.
+Again, people often want their inner critic to go away, the negative narratives don’t feel all that good.
 The reality is, it never will.
 It serves a purpose.
 You can, however, befriend this voice.
 You can ask it to sit in the back of the bus as you experience new things.
 You can ask it to stay with you, but turn the volume down a bit so your other voices, like your curious voice, your wise voice, and your brave voice, can all come through.

 Recognizing your inner critic means recognizing that it’s probably not the only voice in there.
 It’s an opportunity to get curious about these other voices.
 Looking at the stories that you’ve been telling yourself.
 Awareness can lead to being more choiceful in the stories you align yourself with.